siteleaf/learn.siteleaf.com/_siteleaf-v2/improved-metadata-in-v2.markdown

 ## File fields

-If you have a meta field with a key of `asset`, `assets`, `file`, `files`, `image`, or `images` Siteleaf will place a file picker button within the field, making it easy to quickly upload or select an existing upload.
+If you have metadata with a key of `asset`, `assets`, `file`, `files`, `image`, or `images` Siteleaf will place a file picker button within the field, making it easy to quickly upload or select an existing upload.

 If you're coming from Siteleaf V1, you'll probably notice that the "assets" section is no longer its own field.
-Instead, you can create a "List" (array) meta field and give it a key of `assets`.
-If you want to add assets with additional metadata (like maybe a caption), you could create a "List" meta field and add "Objects" to the list.
+Instead, you can create a "List" (array) metadata and give it a key of `assets`.
+If you want to add assets with additional metadata (like maybe a caption), you could create a "List" metadata and add "Objects" to the list.
 Your object could have keys like `file` and `caption`.
 When you add a new item to the list, a new object with those same keys will be added for you, making it easy to add multiple assets with the same structure.

 ## Collection fields